pgorman/dangerjaunt/minirules.md

 Fire spells slow them.
 Rock to mud spells are the only other magic that affects them.
-Only magic weapons +2 or better hit Stone golems.
+Only magic weapons +2 or better hit stone golems.

 ### Gray Ooze ###